 - 11.2.1 The Council's policy and procedure in relation to the recruitment of Chief Officers is set out in the Council's Constitution.
-When recruiting to these posts the Council will take full and proper account of its Equality of Opportunity Policy.
+When recruiting to these posts the Council will take full and proper account of its commitment to equal opportunities.
 The determination of the remuneration to be offered to any newly appointed Chief Officer will be in accordance with the pay structure and relevant policies in place at the time of recruitment. - 11.2.2 Where the proposed remuneration of a Chief Officer's post is £100,000 or greater, per annum it will be publicly advertised externally, as set out in the Local Authorities (Standing Orders) (Wales)(Amendment) Regulations 2014.
-There is however a facility within the regulations to make temporary appointments of up to 12 months, without the need to advertise externally.
+There is however a facility within the regulations to make temporary appointments without the need to advertise externally.